 We use so much convoluted language in the workplace it even has a name: corporate jargon.

-Regardless of whether you’re talking with a business who specializes in outsourced corporate development, IT staff augmentation services, or on-site software development, you’re often left navigating a sea of “general fees,” being told your software development project requires some “heavy lifting,” or being promised a (very expensive) service that will really be “pushing the envelope.”
+Regardless of whether you’re talking with a business that specializes in outsourced corporate development, IT staff augmentation services, or on-site software development, you’re often left navigating a sea of “general fees,” being told your software development project requires some “heavy lifting,” or being promised a (very expensive) service that will really be “pushing the envelope.”

 This vague language is the enemy of transparency.

 Instead, you should, for example, understand each specific fee, see a clear, detailed description of each step and player involved in mobile website development services, and understand the previous experience the top talent engineers staffing your project have in developing cutting-edge solutions, like implementing an Internet of Things infrastructure in the retail sector.

 When it comes to transparency, every company should set the bar high, and refuse to budge on three critical